4d/4D-Analyzer-VSCode/editor/README.md

 - **Diagnostics: Scope**
   - Setting: 4D-Analyzer.diagnostics.scope
   - Values: "Workspace" (default) / "Document"
-  - Specifies if the Syntax Checling is performed on the current workspace or on the current document only.
+  - Specifies if the Syntax Checking is performed on the current workspace or on the current document only.

 - **Server: Path**
   - Setting: 4D-Analyzer.server.path